silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/00_Model/10_Versioning.md

 * `canArchive()`
 * `canViewVersioned()`.

 These methods accept an optional Member argument.
 If not provided, they will assume you want to check the permission against the current Member.
-When performing version operation on behalf of a Member, you'll probably want to use these method to confirm they are authorised,
+When performing a version operation on behalf of a Member, you'll probably want to use these methods to confirm they are authorised,

 ```php
 <?php